deltachat/deltachat-pages/_posts/2018-09-28-big-update.md

 gathering in Freiburg July 16-24th.
-Particularly at its Saturday unconference day we had productive and fun discussions with around 30 people from different projects and contexts, ranging from OTF project planning, a new PGP/Rust implementation to GDPR questions or new crypto schemes to avoid metadata leackage.
+Particularly at its Saturday unconference day we had productive and fun discussions with around 30 people from different projects and contexts, ranging from OTF project planning, a new PGP/Rust implementation to GDPR questions or new crypto schemes to avoid metadata leakage.
 Hanging out in the sun with Sofa's on a terasse, or at Cafe Bicicletta (wow cappucino!), or doing an OTF kickoff meeting at the cold "Dreisam" river, taking a bath and sleeping overnight at a remote lake ... even the people attending